Do I Need an Attorney?

 The National Vaccine Injury Compensation Program was designed to be non-adversarial and non-litigious, but in reality, it’s often a very difficult, hard-fought, and legalistic process involving complicated legal, medical, and factual issues.
 You need an attorney who knows how to litigate vaccine cases because these are lawsuits.

 What are the Legal Costs and Fees?

 There should be NO cost to file a claim.
-Maglio Christopher & Toale, P.A. does not charge its clients to represent them in cases brought under the National Vaccine Injury Compensation Program.
+MCT Law does not charge its clients to represent them in cases brought under the National Vaccine Injury Compensation Program.
 We do not take any percentage or contingency fees from your financial award.
 We are paid separately by the Court of Federal Claims at the conclusion of the case.

-As a service to our clients, our Firm covers the costs of litigating the case, such as filing fees, expert witness fees, travel expenses, etc. These costs are also usually reimbursed by the Court at the conclusion of the case.
+As a service to our clients, our Firm covers the costs of litigating the case, such as filing fees, expert witness fees, travel expenses, etc. Instead, these costs are directly reimbursed to us by the Court at the conclusion of the case.